 Head Coach Krista Wood

 Krista Wood was named the Jackrabbit softball head coach in August of 2014 after eight successful seasons at Wayne State College in Wayne, Nebraska.
-She is now in her fifth season at South Dakota.
+2020 will mark her sixth season at South Dakota State.

-The Jackrabbits put together consecutive 20-win seasons in Wood’s first two seasons and have reached the Summit League Championships all four years, including a championship-game run in 2018.
+The Jackrabbits won 37 games in each of the past two season (2018-19) and have won 20 or more games four times under Coach Wood.
+SDSU has reached the Summit League Championships all five seasons, including a championship-game run in 2018.

-She has coached four NFCA All-Midwest Region selections (the first four in SDSU’s Division I era) and 13 All-Summit League selections in her time at SDSU, including the 2016 Summit League Freshman of the Year (Ali Herdliska) and 2018 Player of the Year (Brittney Morse).
+She has coached five NFCA All-Midwest Region selections (the first four in SDSU’s Division I era) and 18 All-Summit League selections in her time at SDSU, including the 2016 Summit League Freshman of the Year (Ali Herdliska) and 2018 Player of the Year (Brittney Morse).
+Herdliska is the first-ever Jackrabbit to earn All-Summit League honors four times in her career, and twice picked up an NFCA All-Midwest Region nod.

 2018 was a banner year for Wood and the Jackrabbits, as the team finished with the program’s highest-ever winning percentage (.673), going 37-18 while reaching the Summit League championship game as the second-seed.
 Wood was named the Summit League’s Coach of the Year for her efforts.